 To provide facilities to encourage many more journeys to be made actively (walking, wheeling, cycling, scootering).

-The prioritisation of walking and cycling over less sustainable modes, as in the sustainable travel hierarchy through the delivery of facilities which make active travel (on foot, by bicycle, scooting etc) more convenient, pleasant, and safe.
+The prioritisation of walking and cycling over less sustainable modes, as in the sustainable travel hierarchy through the delivery of facilities which make active travel (for example on foot, by bicycle, scootering) more convenient, pleasant, and safe.
 This will enable more active journeys, bringing many transport, health and environmental benefits.
 Such facilities include an integrated and high-quality network of cycle routes and footpaths across the county, segregated from general traffic wherever possible.
-Elsewhere roads can be made more people-friendly through better design, giving more space to active modes, and lowering speed limits where appropriate.
+Elsewhere roads can be made more people-friendly through better design, giving more space to active travel modes, and lowering speed limits where appropriate.
 Secure cycle parking, bike hire, and promotion of electric and cargo bikes will also help to increase uptake.

 Sustainable travel hierarchy

-The sustainable travel hierarchy ranges from walking as the least polluting mode of transport at number 1 to air travel being the most polluting at number 7:
+The sustainable travel hierarchy ranges from walking as the least polluting mode of transport at number one to air travel being the most polluting at number seven:

 - e-bikes and cargo bikes